idaholab/DACKAR/doc/install.rst

   pip install stemming

-Windows machine have issue with pydantic
+Windows machine have an issue with pydantic
 ----------------------------------------

 ..
 See https://github.com/explosion/spaCy/issues/12659.
 Installing typing_extensions<4.6